Jennifer Capriati: Post-tennis endeavors

 In April 2009, the media announced that Capriati would appear on the television reality series The Superstars.
 The show, described as a revival of the 1970s series of the same name, premiered on June 23, 2009, in a co-ed format, with Capriati paired with singer and actor David Charvet, best known for his role as a lifeguard on the television show Baywatch.
 In the first episode of the show, they were one of the lower-performing teams and were sent into a run-off in an obstacle course race against basketball player Lisa Leslie and actor Dan Cortese.
 Capriati/Charvet won their race and avoided elimination.
 She withdrew from the contest after re-aggravating a previous injury.

+In 2026, she presented Australian Open women's singles winner Elena Rybakina with the Daphne Akhurst Memorial Cup in the Rod Laver Arena.

 Personal life

-Capriati was born in New York City to Denise and Stefano Capriati, of Italian descent.
+Capriati was born in Queens, New York City, the first of two children of Denise (née Deamicis; 1950) and Stefano Capriati (1935–2015), of Italian descent.
+She has one younger brother, Steven, with whom she teamed up for mixed doubles at Grand Slam level.

 In 1993, at age 17, Capriati was charged with shoplifting a $15 ring from a mall kiosk, which she has described as accidental.

 She was arrested on May 16, 1994, and charged with misdemeanor marijuana possession.
 She agreed to enter a drug counselling program.
 In 2010, she required treatment for a drug overdose.
 In 2013, Capriati was charged with battery and stalking after reportedly following and striking former boyfriend Ivan Brennan on Valentine's Day.
 The charges were later dropped.
 In 2014, the state attorney's office in Palm Beach County, Florida, announced that Capriati had completed 30 hours of community service and four hours of anger management counseling in connection with the incident.

+As of 2026, Capriati is not married and has no children.